 The City’s comprehensive plan “Building a Sustainable Auburn” (adopted January 2010) sets forth a vision for the city’s future.
 The City strives to become a regional destination for people seeking a culturally rich, economically successful and environmentally friendly place to live, visit, or conduct business.

-The City of Auburn is a micropolis that features historic, stable neighborhoods; excellent education opportunities; a dynamic downtown; a solid manufacturing base; an emerging arts and culture scene; and a full array of community services.
+Whether you’re visiting or moving to Auburn, NY, the City of Auburn is a micropolis that features historic, stable neighborhoods; excellent education opportunities; a dynamic downtown; a solid manufacturing base; an emerging arts and culture scene; and a full array of community services.

 Housing in Auburn and the Syracuse Metro Region is among the most affordable in the nation.
 Our City is rich in history with links to such influential historical figures as Harriet Tubman, Louis Comfort Tiffany, William H. Seward, and Theodore Case to name a few.
 Many of Auburn’s landmarks and historic sites have been preserved and are located within the South Street National Historic District.
 The Historic Resources Review Board (HRRB) is responsible for preserving the City of Auburn’s historic buildings located within the District and several “Local Landmark Structures”.
 The Auburn Beautification Commission helps keep the City of Auburn a beautiful place to live, work, and play.